AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-2-0-sp1.md

 ## Known issues

 - When performing a review operation inside a code block, an **Operation not allowed** warning is displayed on the first attempt, but the operation succeeds when repeated.
 (GUIDES-56749)
-- Code block or `<pre>` content is displayed on a single line, without line breaks, in the Review UI.
-(GUIDES-56105)
+- When a review task is created for content containing a `code block`, issues occur while performing review operations and importing or displaying review comments in the editor.
+(GUIDES-56811)
 - Selecting a processing instruction element in the Outline view highlights the entire parent tag instead of the selected element.
 (GUIDES-48318)
 - While performing deletion operations, some minor inconsistencies in cursor movement and navigation can occur across image maps, structured elements, inline formatting tags, and non-mergeable blocks, occasionally resulting in unexpected cursor or deletion behavior.
 (GUIDES-46756)
 - A MathML equation wrapped inside a `foreign` and `equation` block results in unwanted spacing, and typing inside the equation causes issues even after adjusting indentation.
 (GUIDES-46606)